 Who is StRaW aimed at?

-Organisations that want to build their psychological resilience through the prevention and detection of occupational stress.
+Anyone in health or social care who wants to support colleagues and team to build their psychological resilience through the prevention and detection of occupational stress.